 His Holy Spirit will teach you who He is, as well as who you are.
 He educates you on how to use your words for love, not for hate; for healing, not retaliation; for peacemaking, not for trouble-making; for boundary-setting, not for letting yourself be taken advantage of.
 Christ in you teaches you self-control…self…control, in all things, this includes your words.

 So today, my friends, know this: If you want to control your mouth get to know who you really are as a child of God!
 Get to know the character of Christ!
 You are holy!
 So speak that way!
 Sure, you’re allowed to say anything you want–you are free (see Galatians 5:1).
 But once you realize that you want what God wants, then you will organically change how you speak!
-At first, this will be like trying to cage a wild animal–but that’s just the sin in your flesh–which you reign over–and old cobweb thinking.
-As time goes on and with truth, you’ll eventually find the sweet spot of knowing that your words are changing the world for the better!
+At first, this will be like trying to cage a wild animal.
+But that’s just the sin in your flesh–which you reign over–and old cobweb thinking.
+As time goes on, and with truth, you’ll eventually find the sweet spot of knowing that your words are changing the world for the better!